-How to Avoid Adding Swirls with Proper Car Washing Techniques
+How to Avoid Adding Swirl Marks to Your Car Paint with Proper Car Washing Techniques

-- Two buckets – one for soap and one for rinsing
+Two buckets – one for car wash and one for rinsing

-- A speed detailer spray like Malco Showroom Shine™
+A spray car wax, like Showroom Shine™ Spray Wax

 Thoroughly rinse and inspect your buckets and wash mitt to ensure they are free of all dirt and debris.
 Next, fill your wash buckets – one with clean water for rinsing and one with your soap mixture.
-Be sure to follow the dilution ratios on the soap.
-Wash and wax products typically require more product, while concentrated car soaps typically require very little.
-Always mix your car soap as directed.
+Be sure to follow the dilution instructions on all product labels.
+Wash-and-waxes typically require more product per use, while concentrated car washes usually require very little.

 Wash Horizontal Surfaces

-Begin by cleaning your vehicle's horizontal surfaces in straight lines.
-Start off using a left to right motion and finish using front to back (this will help loosen dirt from multiple directions).
+Begin by cleaning your vehicle's horizontal or flat surfaces in straight lines.
+Start with a left-to-right motion and finish with a front-to-back motion.
+This will help loosen dirt from multiple directions.
 Work in small sections (no larger than three square feet) and apply very little pressure to your wash mitt.
-Rinse out your wash mitt often using your rinse bucket – never dunk your dirty mitt back into the soap.
+Rinse your wash mitt often, using your rinse bucket.
+Never dunk your dirty mitt back into the soap.
 Also, be sure to rinse the vehicle often, ensuring that you do not allow the soap to dry on the surface.

 Wash Vertical Surfaces

-Next, move on to the vertical surfaces, working from the top down.
+Next, move on to the vertical surfaces, working from the top to the bottom of the vehicle.
 If you come across heavily soiled areas, avoid the urge to apply more pressure.
 Never "scrub" the surface with your wash mitt.
-The harder you press, the more likely you will damage your vehicle's paint.
-Re-treat stubborn areas with your pre-wash or all-purpose cleaner.
+The harder you press, the more likely you are to damage your car's paint job.
+Instead, re-treat stubborn areas with your pre-wash, all-purpose cleaner, or clay bar and clay lubricant before continuing to wash.
 For the final rinse, use a heavy spray.
-Or, better yet, remove the nozzle entirely and let the water sheet off of the surface.
-Sheeting the water will create fewer water spots and speed your drying and touch-up time.
+Better yet, remove the nozzle entirely and let the water sheet off the surface.
+Sheeting the water will create fewer water spots and speed up dry and touch-up time.

 Unroll and Inspect Your Chamois

-Make sure the chamois are free of dirt.
-Wet the chamois using clean water and ring out any excess moisture.
-If you like, you can even use a little spray detailer to add some additional lubrication.
+Make sure the chamois you use is free of dirt.
+Wet the chamois, using clean water, and ring out any excess moisture.
+If you like, you can even use a little spray car wax to add some additional lubrication.
 Keep the chamois as flat as possible and use broad, sweeping strokes to pull away as much water as possible.

 Dry Tight, Hard-to-Reach Areas

-Use a clean microfiber towel, and remember to remove the tag as it can also add scratches to your paint.
-Finish up with your spray detailer and an additional microfiber to clean up any unwanted streaks or water spots that might occur as water drips out of seams and body moldings.
+Use a clean microfiber towel to dry the vehicle (remember to remove the tag, as it can also add fine scratches to your paint job).
+Finish up with your spray car wax and an additional clean microfiber towel to clean up any unwanted streaks or water spots that might occur, as water drips out of seams and body moldings.